Best Times of Day to Fish

 Moon Phases and Solunar Theory

 Many anglers track the moon.
 Solunar theory suggests fish feed more actively around the new and full moons and during major and minor periods tied to the moon overhead and underfoot.
 The science is debated, but it costs nothing to check a solunar table and plan a trip around a strong period that lines up with dawn or dusk.
+Our best fishing times calculator does that math for you, blending sun and moon windows for any date.

 Tides (Coastal and Tidal Waters)